 Why trust us

 At Reader’s Digest, we’re committed to producing high-quality content by writers with expertise and experience in their field, in consultation with relevant, qualified experts.
-For this piece, Stephanie Sisco tapped her experience as a longtime home and cleaning editor.
+For this piece on how to clean a faucet head, Stephanie Sisco tapped her experience as a longtime home and cleaning editor.
 Then Ann Russell, TikTok’s “cleaning auntie” and the author of How to Clean Everything, gave it a rigorous review to ensure that all information is accurate and offers the best possible advice to readers.
-For this piece, we relied on reputable primary sources, including cleaning and faucet experts and reputable organizations.
+We relied on reputable primary sources, including cleaning and faucet experts and reputable organizations.
 We verified all facts and data and backed them with credible sourcing, and we will revisit them over time to ensure they remain accurate and up to date.
 Read more about our team, our contributors and our editorial policies.

 Sources: